brandur/sorg/content/drafts/rust-web.md

 hook: TODO
 ---

-I'm having a crisis of faith in interpreted languages right now.
-They're fun and fast to work in at small scale, but when you have a project that gets big, they lose their veneer pretty quickly.
-Working with a big project in Ruby or JavaScript feels like a never ending game of whack-a-mock -- you fix one problem only to have your refactor cause a new one to appear somewhere else.
-No matter how many tests you write or how well-disciplined your team is, any new development is sure to introduce a stream of bugs that will only be shored up over the course of months or years.
+Lately, I've been having a crisis of faith in interpreted languages.
+They're fast and fun to work in at small scale, but when you have a project that gets big, they lose their veneer pretty quickly.
+A big Ruby or JavaScript (just to name a few) program in production is a never ending game of whack-a-mock -- you fix one problem only to see a new one appear somewhere else.
+No matter how many tests you write, or how well-disciplined your team is, any new development is sure to introduce a stream of bugs that will only be shored up over the course of months or years.

-I'm running a personal experiment right now that stems from the question: can we build more reliable systems with programming languages that provide better checks and stronger constraints?

-To that end I've skewed all the way to polar opposite end of the spectrum and have been building a web service in Rust, a language infamous for its uncompromising compiler.
+I'm running an experiment right now by posing the question: can we build more reliable systems with programming languages that provide better checks and stronger constraints?
+In search of an answer, I've skewed all the way to opposite end of the spectrum and have been building a web service in Rust, a language infamous for its uncompromising compiler.
-I don't know whether it's a good idea -- the language is still new and still deeply impractical, but it's been an interesting learning experience.

-It's been a slog learning how to work with the compiler's strict rules around types, ownership, and lifetimes, but I now have a web service that works, and I can say already that its proved my thesis at least partially correct and that runtime errors are way down.
-I want to show off some of the more novel features of the language, core libraries, and various frameworks that I used to build it.
+The language is still new and often quite impractical.
+It's been a bit of a slog learning its strict rules around types, ownership, lifetimes, and later futures.
+Numerous times I've had rebuild my program or even change the way I think to find a way to satisfy the compiler's rigid constraints.
+Despite the difficulty, it's been a great learning experience throughout, and I'm a smarter person for it.
+More importantly, I now have a basic web service that works, and I can say already that it's proved my thesis at least partially correct.
+I run into fewer forgotten edge conditions, runtime errors are way down, and broad refactoring isn't terror-inducing.

+Here we'll run through some of the more novel ideas and features of the language, core libraries, and various frameworks that make this possible.

 ## The foundation (#foundation)

-I built my service on [`actix-web`][actixweb], a web framework built on [`actix`][actix], an actor library for Rust similar to what you might see in a language like Erlang, except which makes heavy use of Rust's sophisticated type and concurrency systems.
+I built my service on [`actix-web`][actixweb], a web framework layered on [`actix`][actix], an actor library for Rust. `actix` is similar to what you might see in a language like Erlang, except that it adds another degree of robustness and speed by making heavy use of Rust's sophisticated type and concurrency systems.
+For example, it's not possible for an actor to receive a message that it can't handle because the compiler would have disallowed the operation at compile time.

-You may recognize the name because `actix-web` has made its way to the top of the [TechEmpower benchmarks][techempower] for web frameworks.
-Apps built for these sorts of benchmarks usually turn out to be a little contrived, but its now contrived Rust code that's sitting right up at the list with contrived C++ code, and _above_ contrived Java code.
-Regardless of how you feel about that, the takeaway is that `actix-web` is _fast_.
+There's a chance that you'll recognize the name because `actix-web` has made its way to the top of the [TechEmpower benchmarks][techempower] for web frameworks.
+Programs built for these sorts of benchmarks usually turn out to be a little contrived, but its now contrived Rust code that's sitting right up at the top of the list with contrived C++ and Java code.
+Regardless of how you feel about benchmarking, the takeaway is that `actix-web` is _fast_.

 !fig src="/assets/rust-web/techempower.png" caption="Rust is consistently ranking alongside C++ and Java on TechEmpower."

-It appears to be one of these projects written by a prodigy -- it's only about six months old, and not only is already more feature-complete and with better APIs than web frameworks seen in other open source languages, but more so than the frameworks bankrolled by large organizations.
+As far as I can tell, the author of `actix-web` (and `actix`) is some kind of technical prodigy -- the project is only about six months old, and not only is already more feature-complete and with better APIs than web frameworks seen in other open source languages, but more so than many of the frameworks bankrolled by large organizations with huge development teams.
 Niceties like HTTP/2, WebSockets, steaming responses, graceful shutdown, HTTPS, cookie support, static file serving, and good testing infrastructure are all available out of the box.
-And although the documentation is still a bit rough, I've yet to run into a single bug.
+The documentation is still a bit rough, but I've yet to run into a single bug.

 ### Diesel and compile-time query checking (#diesel)